arrow-left

 Briefly describe what the book's about without giving away major plot points.
 Focus on the book's setting, genre, main character, and the central problem they're facing.

-3: Your Honest Reaction
+chevron-right3: Your Honest Reactionhashtag

 This is the heart of the review!
 Did you love it?
 Why?